7 life skills all primary-school children need

 Why it matters: As well as being good exercise, swimming is a key safety skill for children, yet research by the Amateur Swimming Association shows that only 51 per cent of children can swim 25m – the National Curriculum required standard – on leaving primary school.

 How and when to learn: All schools must provide swimming lessons at some point during Key Stage 2.
 ‘School swimming is the single most effective way of teaching children how to be safe in and around water,’ says David Sparkes, chief executive of the ASA.
 However, you can build on what is learned in school lessons through additional swimming classes or by swimming regularly as a family.
-Visit http://www.swimming.org/poolfinder to find your nearest pools and ASA accredited courses.
+Find your nearest pools, swimming clubs and ASA accredited swimming courses online.

 Life skill: lifesaving